How to Plan a Trip to Palmerston, Cook Islands

 Cruises to Palmerston

 That’s right, there is even a cruise ship that includes Palmerston on its South Pacific itinerary.
-Seabourn stops at Rarotonga, Aitutaki and Palmerston on some of its South Pacific cruises, giving you a unique opportunity to experience this less-visited atoll.
+Seabourn stops at Rarotonga, Aitutaki and Palmerston on some of its South Pacific cruises, giving you a unique opportunity to experience these less-visited atolls.
 Learn more about the cruise in the 7 Best Cruises That Visit the Cook Islands.

 It takes approximately eight days to get to Palmerston on a cargo boat from Rarotonga.
 For sailing distances from overseas via yacht, check out How Long Does it Take to Sail to Rarotonga & the Cook Islands?

-There is no formal accommodation for visitors on Palmerston, with visitors usually either staying in their yachts or being welcomed into a local family home.
+There is no formal accommodation for visitors on Palmerston; instead, visitors usually stay in their yachts or are welcomed into a local family home.
 As part of Palmerston tradition, the first person to welcome a visitor to the island has to host.

 How to Arrange Accommodation in Palmerston

-Because the Palmerston Island Administration email address changes every few years, it’s best to contact Cook Islands Tourism for the latest contact details.
+Since the Palmerston Island Administration email address changes every few years, it’s best to contact Cook Islands Tourism for the most up-to-date contact details.

 Accommodation Costs + Eating and Drinking